Abdullah Quilliam: Conversion to Islam

 Quilliam converted to Islam in 1887 after visiting Morocco to recover from an illness.
 Quilliam purchased numbers 8, 11 and 12 Brougham Terrace, Liverpool, following his conversion, thanks to a donation from Nasrullah Khan, Crown Prince of the Emirate of Afghanistan.
 8 Brougham Terrace became the Liverpool Muslim Institute, the first functioning mosque in Britain; it opened on Christmas Day, 1889.
 Quilliam also opened a boarding school for boys and a day school for girls, as well as an orphanage, Medina House, for non-Muslim parents who were unable to look after their children and agreed for them to be brought up as Muslims.
 In addition, the Institute hosted educational classes covering a wide range of subjects, and included a museum and science laboratory.

-In 1889, he first published The Faith of Islam, which was concerned with dawah to Islam and its key principles.
-Initially, 2,000 copies were published, but a further 3,000 copies were produced in 1890.
+In 1889, he first published The Faith of Islam, which focused on dawah to Islam and its key principles.
+Initially, 2,000 copies were published, and a further 3,000 were produced in 1890.
 Quilliam also published The Crescent, a weekly account of Muslims in Britain, and Islamic World, a monthly publication with a worldwide audience.

 In 1890, Quilliam orchestrated protests against the showing of Hall Caine's play, Mahomet.
 The first public Muslim burial in Liverpool was of Michael Hall, a former Methodist preacher who had converted to Islam, in 1891.

 A number of notables converted to Islam as a result of Quilliam's preaching.
 They included professors Nasrullah Warren and Haschem Wilde, as well as Robert Stanley, JP and former mayor of Stalybridge.
 It is estimated that around 600 people converted to Islam in Britain as a direct result of Quilliam's work.